rbms-bsc/DCRMR/_pages/General-Rules/Language-and-script-of-the-description.md

 + Manufacture statement
 + Series statement

-<a name="0.4.1.2">0.4.1.2</a> For guidance on transcribing pre-modern letterforms and symbols, see [0.5.10](/DCRMR/general-rules/Transcription/#0.5.10).
+<a name="0.4.1.2">0.4.1.2</a> For guidance on transcribing pre-modern letterforms and symbols see [0.5.10](/DCRMR/general-rules/Transcription/#0.5.10).

-For additional guidance on transcribing characters that cannot be reproduced using the MARC-8 character set, see LC-PCC PS 1.4.
+For additional guidance on transcribing characters that cannot be reproduced using the MARC-8 character set, see [LC-PCC PS 1.4](http://access.rdatoolkit.org/lcpschp1_lcps1-141.html){:target="_blank"}.

 <a name="0.4.1.3">0.4.1.3</a> Give interpolations into these elements in the language and script of the other information in the element, except for prescribed interpolations and other cases specified in these rules (e.g., [1.23.X.X](/DCRMR/sor/Statement-of-responsibility//#2.20.X.X), [4.201.7.1](/DCRMR/ppdm/Place-of-publication/#4.201.7.1), [4.201.8.2](/DCRMR/ppdm/Place-of-publication/#4.201.8.2), [4.203.7.2](/DCRMR/ppdm/Name-of-publisher/#4.203.7.2)).
 If the other information in the element is romanized, give interpolations according to the same romanization.